oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 1. **FieldID:** the integer identifier of the field
 2. **FieldName:** the name of the field
 3. **FieldType:** the type of the field
-4. **FieldOptions:** a list of zero or more options applicable to the field
+4. **FieldOptions:** an array of zero or more options applicable to the field
 5. **FieldDescription:** a non-normative comment

 FieldID and FieldName values MUST be unique within a type definition.